chakrakan/epidey-search/README.md

 </p>

 ### Who am I?
+What is this?

 👋	Hi I am Kanisk, a software engineering student from Canada!
+This prototype was built to demonstrate the concept of sentiment based search for the [Jina AI 2020 Virtual Hackathon](https://jinaxhackathon.ai/).
+It ended up winning Bronze award out of 700+ participants! 🥳

 ### The Problem